in

 Woman texting.

-Naturally, there’s been a raft of responses, with people divided on what the emoji actually means and how it should be used.
+Naturally, there’s been a wave of responses, with people divided on what the emoji stands for.

 One person comments: “For younger people (I’m 24 for reference) the thumbs up emoji is used to be really passive-aggressive.